jasonfigueroa/journal/README.md

 5. Clone the source files from repo found at [https://github.com/jasonfigueroa/journal](https://github.com/jasonfigueroa/journal)

+6. cd into the root directory of the cloned repo

 ## Local Development

 To create the content for local development use: